Allen Carr: Easyway

 Carr left his accountancy job in 1983 and set up his first Easyway clinic.
 He wrote ten books which appeared as bestsellers on selected book ranking charts including his first book The Easy Way to Stop Smoking (1985).
-The success of the original London clinic, through word-of-mouth and direct recommendation, has led to a worldwide network of 100 Easyway clinics in 50 countries plus the production of online video programmes, audiobooks, audio CDs, games and DVDs.
+The success of the original London clinic, through word-of-mouth and direct recommendation, has led to a worldwide network of more than 200 Easyway clinics in 50 countries plus the production of online video programmes, audiobooks, audio CDs, games and DVDs.
 Seminars are now offered to stop smoking, stop drinking, quit drugs, lose weight and stop gambling.

 Allen Carr's Easyway is clinically tested through two randomised controlled trials.
 In 2018 an Irish trial found that Allen Carr's Easyway was almost twice as effective as Quit.ie and in 2020 a UK randomised clinical trial found Allen Carr's Easyway "as good as if not better than, the Gold Standard NHS Programme which uses NRT & 1-1 psychological support.

 The two randomised controlled trials formed part of the evidence which led to approval for Allen Carr's Easyway to Stop Smoking in-person Live Group Seminars use on the National Health Service (NHS).
 Approval was granted by England's internationally renowned National Institute for Health and Care Excellence (NICE) with the committee finding that Allen Carr's Easyway was not only effective but also cost-effective.
 Allen Carr's Easyway is now used by NHS/Local Council Stop Smoking Services.
 Further studies continue to confirm the effectiveness of the method.